BeillyZhu/MLinOR/assignment2/README.md

 # PSO.py
 Running this file performs the PSO algorithm to train both a regression and classification model, it then uses 5-fold cross validation and for each fold using the validation data prints: the final value of the fitness function, the classification accuracy, the MSE and the cross-entropy.

-It also contains the code that was used for hyperparameter tuning (currently commented out, it has a long running time).
+It also contains the code that was used for hyperparameter tuning (currently commented out as it has a long running time).
 The parameters in the file are set to the values found from this grid-search.

 # reader.py
 This file contains a function that reads the input data.